codio/knowledge/source/instructors/setupcourses/batch-assessment-update.rst

      - 1-99 (attempts), 0-100 (score %), blank otherwise

-Once you have updated/modified your Excel (.xlsx) template file now you are ready to bulk update the assessment settings.
+Once you have updated your Excel (.xlsx) template file, you are ready to bulk update the assessment settings.

 To bulk update the assessment settings, follow these steps: